post-self/marsh.post-self.ink/content/kickstarter.md

 It was super fun to write and a very worthwhile experience.
 It was also something that I was not planning on doing much with beyond posting the story as a bit of canon writing to Post-Self site in the [stories](/stories) section, maybe release as an ebook on the Itch.io store.
 It was already done, after all, and has even already been edited and read by several of those on the Discord.

 This, however, was an opportunity to push that a bit further and get it pulled together into a full paperback, complete with a cover.
-I'm really excited to have the chance to do that!
+I am really excited to have the chance to do that!
 Even though, as a novella, it will be much shorter than the other Post-Self books, and even though it follows along from *Mitzvot* in such a way as to require having read the cycle, I still hope that folks will enjoy it.